KSP-KOS/KOS/doc/source/addons/AGX.rst

 - This can result in an action group have actions in a mixed state where some actions are on and some are off.
 In this case querying the group state will result in a state of False.
 For the purposes of the group state being True or False, if *all* actions in the action group are true, the group state will return true.
 If *any* actions in the group are false,the group state with return False.
 - When an action triggers an animation, the state of the action will be uncertain until the animation finishes playing.
 Some parts will report True during the animation and some will report False.
 It depends on how the part creator set things up and not something AGX can control.
 - For clarity, visual feedback can be provided of the current state of an action group.
 When editing action groups, find the "Toggle Grp." button just below the text entry field for the group name in the main AGX window and enable it.
 (It is enabled/disabled for the current action group when you click the button.)
 Once you do this, the text displaying that group will change from gray to colored.
 Green: Group is activated (state True).
 Red: Group is deactivated (state False).
 Yellow: Group is in a mixed state, will return a state False when queried.
 - It is okay to activate an already activated group and deactivate a non-activated group.
 Actions in the group will stil try to execute as normal.
+Exact behavior of a specific action will depend on how the action's creator set things up.